-Utah's surface waters are assigned to one of three protection categories that prescribe generally permissible water quality actions.
-These levels of protection are determined by their existing biological, chemical and physical integrity, and by the interest of stakeholders in protecting current conditions.
+Utah's surface waters are assigned to one of three protection categories that are determined by their existing biological, chemical and physical integrity, and by the interest of stakeholders in protecting current conditions.
 Antidegradation procedures are differentially applied to each of these protection categories on a parameter-by-parameter basis.